OpenZeppelin/polkadot-runtime-wrappers/procedural/README.md

 ### `impl_runtime_apis!`

-We have also made a wrapper for `impl_runtime_apis!` macro.
+We have also made an abstraction for `impl_runtime_apis!` macro.
 There is now a new macro where you only provide the types and structs:

 ```rust
 #[openzeppelin_runtime_apis]